LeonardoMBarca/mammogram-result-prediction/README.md

 ## Objective

-Build and train a Multilayer Perceptron (MLP) neural network to classify mammary masses as benign or malignant based on the provided characteristics.
+Build and train a Multilayer Perceptron (MLP) neural network, and other models to classify mammary masses as benign or malignant based on the provided characteristics.
 The preprocessing of the data includes:

 1. Cleaning missing data and handling outliers.
 2. Normalizing the data.